presseverykey/everykey-sdk/README.md

 The most common open source compiler toolchain in use for arm is the gnu compiler toolchain.
-[Mentor Graphics](http://www.mentor.com/embedded-software/codesourcery), formerly CodeSourcery provide maintain the ARM version of GCC.
+[Mentor Graphics](http://www.mentor.com/embedded-software/codesourcery), formerly CodeSourcery provide and maintain the ARM version of GCC.

 Linux
 -----